anialichrjoy/ChangeTracking/README.md

 # Abstract
-Generic solution to detect the  incremental data update on SQL Server Change Tarcker table(s) using t-SQL and SSIS.
-The solution is ideal for ETL use-cases that require an automated process to capture the net changes on Change Tracked table(s) to a centralized table for easy selection and or further filtering.
+Generic solution to detect the incremental data update on SQL Server Change tracked table(s) using t-SQL and SSIS.
+The solution is ideal for ETL use-cases that require an automated process to capture the NET changes on tracked table(s) to a centralized table for easy selection of the changed data only;rather than processing the large tables in entirety to support the typical OLTP ETL workloads.

 ## Technologies
 Microsoft SQL Server native **Change Tracking, t-SQL** and **SSIS**